Saskatchewan: Economy

 Mining is a major industry in the province, with Saskatchewan being the world's largest exporter of potash and uranium.
 Oil and natural gas production is also a very important part of Saskatchewan's economy, although the oil industry is larger.
 Among Canadian provinces, only Alberta exceeds Saskatchewan in overall oil production.
 Heavy crude is extracted in the Lloydminster-Kerrobert-Kindersley areas.
 Light crude is found in the Kindersley-Swift Current areas as well as the Weyburn-Estevan fields.
 Natural gas is found almost entirely in the western part of Saskatchewan, from the Primrose Lake area through Lloydminster, Unity, Kindersley, Leader, and around Maple Creek areas.

-Major companies based in Saskatchewan include Nutrien, Federated Cooperatives Ltd. and Cameco.

 Major Saskatchewan-based Crown corporations are Saskatchewan Government Insurance (SGI), SaskTel, SaskEnergy (the province's main supplier of natural gas), SaskPower, and Saskatchewan Crop Insurance Corporation (SCIC).
 Bombardier runs the NATO Flying Training Centre at 15 Wing, near Moose Jaw.
 Bombardier was awarded a long-term contract in the late 1990s for $2.8 billion from the federal government for the purchase of military aircraft and the running of the training facility.
 SaskPower since 1929 has been the principal supplier of electricity in Saskatchewan, serving more than 451,000 customers and managing $4.5 billion in assets.
 SaskPower is a major employer in the province with almost 2,500 permanent full-time staff in 71 communities.